LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In the previous chapter *Usecase Evaluation* \ref{usecase-evaluation} it is shown that the implementation of the hardware and software framework for various magnetic field sensors is successfully implemented.

-In addition, the basic application by the user is demonstrated using an example.
+In addition, the basic application by the user is demonstrated based on an example.
-This makes it possible to systematically characterise magnets from the software and readout hardware side by means of data acquisition, storage and analysis.
+In this way is possible to systematically characterise magnets from the software and readout hardware side by means of data acquisition, storage and analysis.

 After discussing the developed hardware and software components in particular, this chapter will answer the question of whether the selected sensors meet the requirements: